Adaptive digital twins for predictive decision-making: Online Bayesian learning of transition dynamics: Numerical experiments

 In this section, we present the results of DT simulations carried out over an expected lifespan of $T=60$ time steps.
 At each time step, new observational data are simulated based on the (unknown) ground truth structural health and the most recently applied control action.
 The DT assimilates these data, estimates the digital state, and recommends the next control action.

-Figure~\ref{fig:MBRL_vs_DP} compares the evolution of cumulative rewards obtained using a finite-horizon dynamic programming policy without precision updates and a finite-horizon MBRL policy with precision updates.
-The results demonstrate that the adaptive DT equipped with MBRL-based control policies yields significantly higher cumulative rewards.
-This improvement stems from the data-informed refinement of the state transition model, which enables more accurate planning and decision-making through MBRL.
-Furthermore, our experiments have shown that non-adaptive policies can lead to undesirable outcomes.
-Depending on the interplay between the transition model, the reward model, and the ground-truth dynamics, such policies may cause the DT to fail, i.e., the structural state reaches a critically compromised condition.
-For instance, failure can occur if the initial prior on the transition dynamics is poorly aligned with the ground truth model.
+By running a cluster of $100$ simulations, each spanning $60$ time steps and initialized with a different random seed for the ground-truth physical process, both the DT using a finite-horizon dynamic programming policy without precision updates --- computed based on the initial prior transition model --- and the adaptive DT using a finite-horizon MBRL policy with precision updates, where control policies are iteratively recomputed using the updated transition model, exhibit zero failures.
+Figure~\ref{fig:MBRL_vs_DP} compares the evolution of cumulative rewards, showing that the adaptive DT yields significantly higher cumulative rewards (+17\%).
+This improvement stems from the online refinement of the transition model, which enables more informed planning and decision-making.
+Moreover, our experiments indicate that non-adaptive policies can lead to undesirable outcomes; depending on the interplay between the transition model, the reward model, and the ground-truth dynamics, such policies may cause the DT to fail, i.e., the structural state reaches a critically compromised condition.
+For instance, digital failure (corresponding to $\delta\geq80\%$ and symbolizing structural collapse) can occur if the initial prior over the transition dynamics is poorly aligned with the ground-truth process.
 In contrast, the robustness of MBRL ensures that the DT consistently maintains the structural health above critical thresholds.

+In-simulation performance is further assessed through a tracking accuracy metric based on the maximum a-posteriori estimate of the digital state relative to the ground-truth physical process.
+To account for the $\delta$ discretization, accuracy is computed using a $10\%$ tolerance, corresponding to the discretization step.
+Under these conditions, the adaptive DT achieves a mean accuracy of $93.6\%$ with standard deviation of $4\%$, while the non-adaptive counterpart attains a mean accuracy of $93.15\%$ with standard deviation of $4.3\%$.
+To avoid biasing the metric, true undamaged cases are excluded from this computation, as they are easier to identify and would favor conservative policies that promote occupancy of the undamaged state.
+The similar tracking accuracies observed for the two configurations are expected, since the observation model itself is not modified by the adaptive updates.